ErikBjare/gptme/README.md

 [![Build](https://github.com/ErikBjare/gpt-playground/actions/workflows/build.yml/badge.svg)](https://github.com/ErikBjare/gpt-playground/actions/workflows/build.yml)

-An interactive CLI to interact with LLMs in a Chat-style interface, with additional capabilities like executing commands on the local machine.
+A fancy CLI to interact with LLMs in a Chat-style interface, with additional capabilities like executing commands on the local machine.

 ## Features